Barbershop (franchise)

-Barbershop is an American comedy media franchise that started in 2002 with Barbershop, directed by Tim Story.
-Barbershop 2: Back in Business was directed by Kevin Rodney Sullivan and released in 2004, while the third film, Barbershop: The Next Cut directed by Malcolm D. Lee, was released in April 2016.
-A spin-off starring Queen Latifah, Beauty Shop, was released in 2005, along with a television series of the same name debuting in the same year.
+The Barbershop franchise consists of American comedy installments including four theatrical movies, and a spin-off TV series.
+Based on an original story by Mark Brown, the plot centers around the social lives of and the events that employees of a barbershop on social life in a barbershop on the South Side of Chicago, Illinois encounter.

 The series received generally positive reviews and grossed over $235 million worldwide.

 Films

 Barbershop (2002)

 A smart comedy about a day in a barbershop on the south side of Chicago.
 Calvin (Ice Cube), who inherited the struggling business from his deceased father, views the shop as nothing but a burden and a waste of his time.
 After selling the shop to a local loan shark, Calvin slowly begins to see his father's vision and legacy and struggles with the notion that he just sold it out.

 Barbershop 2: Back in Business (2004)

 This sequel to the 2002 film returns to the Chicago barbershop owned by Calvin Palmer Jr. (Ice Cube).
 His employees—Isaac (Troy Garity), Terri (Eve), Ricky (Michael Ealy), Dinka (Leonard Earl Howze) and Kenard (Kenan Thompson)—have their own personal and workplace problems, and a new barbershop called Nappy Cutz has moved in across the street.
 As Calvin tries to change the character of his business, Nappy Cutz and gentrification become a threat to the surrounding community.